EverydayHealthLogo

 Who is Dr. Lee, Ophthalmologist in New York, NY?

-Dr. Paul Lee, MD is an Ophthalmologist, who primarily practices in New York, NY with 1 additional practice location.
-He has been practicing for over 20 years and is board certified.
+Dr. Paul Lee, MD is an Ophthalmologist, who primarily practices in New York, NY with 2 additional practice locations.
+He has been practicing for over 20 years.
 Dr. Lee completed his residency at Albany Med Ctr Hosp, Ophthalmology; Georgetown Univ Hosp, Anatomic And Clinical Pathology; Albany Med Ctr Hosp, Internal Medicine.
 Dr. Lee is fluent in English and Spanish, and is currently seeing new patients.
 Dr. Lee’s practice accepts Medicare, UnitedHealthcare and other major insurance plans.
 To book an appointment or to confirm insurance options, please call Dr. Lee’s office.

 Where did Dr. Lee go to medical school and complete their residency?